hashicorp/terraform-azurerm-terraform-enterprise-hvd/docs/deployment-customizations.md

 vm_disk_encryption_set_rg   = <"my-disk-encryption-set-resource-group-name">
 ```

->📝 Note: ensure that your Key Vault that contains the key for the Disk Encryption Set has an Access Policy that allows the following key permissions: `Get`, `WrapKey`, and `UnwrapKey`.
+>📝 Note: Ensure that your Key Vault that contains the key for the Disk Encryption Set has an Access Policy that allows the following key permissions: `Get`, `WrapKey`, and `UnwrapKey`.